Architects want better 3D models – going digital is the answer

 But as technology has developed and digital spatial services become more detailed, more exact, more interactive and more usable, we’re starting to see a concerted shift towards architects embracing digital 3D models instead.

-Five immediate benefits of using digital 3D models
+Five immediate benefits of using digital 3D models as an architect

 With photorealistic visuals, extraordinary levels of detail, versatility and convenience as standard, digital 3D models bring many benefits that physical models just can’t compete with.